 According to IALA G1132 VTS Voice Communications and Phraseology “Closed-loop communication should be used to confirm that messages from VTS personnel are correctly received and understood”.

-To achieve closed-loop communication in digital communications different levels of acknowledgements can be implemented:
+To achieve closed-loop communication in digital communications different types of responses should be implemented:

-level 1, general information messages to all vessels.
-No acknowledgement or action required.
+Delivered: system acknowledges message reception

-level 2, information related to one or group of vessels.
-Acknowledgement of reception of information required.
+Received: human operator acknowledges message reception

-level 3, information related to one or group of vessels.
-Acknowledgement of reception of information and action required.
+Approved: human operator approves the content of the message

 VTS providers should ensure that the digital services have up-to -date information.

-part b MESSAGE STRUCTURE AND DELIVERY
+part b message composition, delivery and interpretation

 At present digital VTS services are delivered to vessels through various systems.
-VTS related information, such as VTS area and reporting requirements, navigational warnings, meteorological data, recommended routes etc. is mostly mainly offered through websites maintained national and reginal authorities.
+VTS related information, such as VTS area and reporting requirements, navigational warnings, meteorological data, recommended routes etc. is mostly mainly offered through websites maintained national and regional authorities.
 However, in order to ensure harmonisation and interoperability of these services in different regions standardised data models and technical services are required.

 Services provided directly to ships may be further subdivided into data intended to be used during navigation and data used during voyage planning phase.